AdilAhmedunar/Introduction-to-Cyber-Security--./README.md

 # 🛡️ Introduction to Cyber Security
-Lecture Slides for Cyber Security — Fall 2025 Edition This repository contains lecture slides and materials for weekly topics.
+Lecture Slides for Cyber Security — Fall 2025 Edition.
+This repository contains lecture slides and materials for weekly topics.

 ---